 A great alternative to a wood campfire is using a fire pit if there is a burn ban.
 You will need to check the local regulations to be sure, but as long as you can turn off the flame, you can still enjoy a nice fire.

 For your first camping trip in cold weather, stay close to home.
 If you are still unsure how everything will work and don’t want to be too far from home if something goes wrong.

-Stay close to home so you can quickly get back if there are any problems.
-Hopefully, everything goes smoothly, and you can venture out a little farther next time.
+Stay close to home so you can quickly return if there are any problems.
+Hopefully, everything goes smoothly, and you can venture out further next time.

 One of the most important things to do before camping in cold weather is to check the weather.

 You don’t want to be caught unaware by a cold front that moves in, or worse, a blizzard.